Bennybenassius/RV32I-Team15/Personal_Statements/Yueming_Wang/Yueming_Wang.md

 #### What I Learned:

 **System Verilog Proficiency:**
 At the begining of the project, our code hardly compile at first time.
 The code used to comes with many syntax errors and typos.
 As the project proceed, we are able to write system verilog with more care, and made less mistakes in syntax errors and typos.
-Beyon the syntax and typos, this project also deepen my understanding of writing hardware instead of coding programs.
+Beyond the syntax and typos, this project also deepen my understanding of writing hardware instead of coding programs.

 **Risc-v 32I Architecture**
 Through out this project.
 I gained valuable insights into instruction set architectures, pipeline stages and cache memory based on riscv.